DiamondLightSource/tickit/docs/tutorials/creating-an-adapter.rst

 Using the Adapter
 -----------------

-As explained in `Creating a Device`, an adapter allows us to to control a device externally.
+As explained in `Creating a Device`, an adapter allows us to control a device externally.
 And in order to use the device we created a `ComponentConfig` for said device.
 This is defined in the same file as the device and adapter, and defines any default initial configuration values.
 As well as this, we overwrite the magic method